 The reintroduction of bison in the landscape has resulted in an increase in visitation at the Nachusa Grasslands Preserve, a 3,000-plus acre preserve in Lee and Ogle Counties, Illinois, owned and operated by The Nature Conservancy.
 L/KLA lead a team of consultants--Design Management Architects, Wendler Engineering, and Signature Design--to develop the conceptual design and construction drawings for a visitor pavilion.
 The design incorporates interpretive panels and stone seat walls; associated parking; paths; a composting toilet; a hand pump for water play; a shelter; overflow parking; three shoulder pull-offs; and additional roadside parking areas.
-The project is currently under construction and is projected to be completed by fall of 2017.

 Concept model of the Visitor Pavilion; northwest view

 Concept model of the Visitor Pavilion; southeast view

 The Neabsco Creek Boardwalk Crossing is a critical linkage of the Potomac Heritage National Scenic Trail connecting Rippon Lodge and Rippon Landing Park with the Metz Wetlands.
 It will also provide opportunities to link nearby neighborhoods with Neabsco Creek and with each other.
 The boardwalk crossing will become a regional destination for wildlife viewing, outdoor education and nature appreciation for all ages and abilities.